“Throughout these last few workshops I've learnt a deeper meaning of happiness”

 Young people who have spent time in internal exclusion at school are invited to work with professional artists to reimagine isolation booths to reflect the things that bring them joy.

-I originally developed a pilot of the project in May 2026, in collaboration with researcher Poushali Ganguli, Young Vic Taking Park, and designers Finlay Jenner and Shani-Louise Osei.
+I originally developed a pilot of the project in May 2026 at the Young Vic Theatre, in collaboration with researcher Poushali Ganguli, designers Finlay Jenner and Shani-Louise Osei and producer Melanie Anouf.

 We worked with seven paid ‘artist-researchers’ aged 17-22 to explore isolation and happiness.
 Each artist-researcher created a concept model of a redesigned isolation booth.
 They included a secret door into the roots of a pine tree, a caravan representing peace and a blank booth that audiences could paint themselves.